Danny-NG-9999/Academic-and-Personal-Projects/Data Analysis/DataCo Global (End-to-End)/README.md

 The SQL Server database served as the live source for the Power BI dashboard suite:
 - Data Connectivity: Power BI was connected directly to the MySQL WorkBench Server instance, importing the structured tables into the Power BI semantic model.
 - Semantic Modeling: The relationships defined in SQL were replicated and validated within Power BI's data model, ensuring consistent filtering and cross-highlighting behavior across all reports.
-- DAX Implementation: Advanced DAX measures were developed for time-intelligence (YoY/MoM growth), profitability ratios, and conditional formatting logic, enriching the analytical capabilities of the dashboard.
+- DAX Implementation: Advanced DAX measures were developed for time-intelligence (MoM growth), profitability ratios, and conditional formatting logic, enriching the analytical capabilities of the dashboard.
-- UI/UX Design: A 4-page executive dashboard was designed, focusing on Sales, Web Traffic, Operations, and Inventory, providing intuitive navigation and clear communication of insights.
+- UI/UX Design: A 5-page executive dashboard was designed, focusing on Sales, Web Traffic, Operations, and Inventory, providing intuitive navigation and clear communication of insights.

 ## Data Modeling (Fact Constellation Schema)
 The architecture utilizes a Galaxy Schema to support complex analysis across sales, logistics, and web engagement through shared dimensions.